balena-io-hardware/fin-info-doc/documentation/manual/manual.md

 ## Controlling the RGB LED

-- echo 504 \&gt; /sys/class/gpio/export # (Red)
+- `echo 504 > /sys/class/gpio/export # (Red)`
-- echo 505 \&gt; /sys/class/gpio/export # (Green)
+- `echo 505 > /sys/class/gpio/export # (Green)`
-- echo 506 \&gt; /sys/class/gpio/export # (Blue)
+- `echo 506 > /sys/class/gpio/export # (Blue)`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio504/direction
+- `echo "out" > /sys/class/gpio/gpio504/direction`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio505/direction
+- `echo "out" > /sys/class/gpio/gpio505/direction`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio506/direction
+- `echo "out" > /sys/class/gpio/gpio506/direction`

 Now that you have the 3 GPIO LED pins ready, you can define your target color by setting each LED to high or low.
 For example, to turn the RGB off:

-- echo 0 \&gt; /sys/class/gpio/gpio504/value
+- `echo 0 > /sys/class/gpio/gpio504/value`
-- echo 0 \&gt; /sys/class/gpio/gpio505/value
+- `echo 0 > /sys/class/gpio/gpio505/value`
-- echo 0 \&gt; /sys/class/gpio/gpio506/value
+- `echo 0 > /sys/class/gpio/gpio506/value`

 ## Toggling the Status LED bank

 This device sports 9 status LEDs varying from power, eMMC, ethernet, WiFi, WAN, etc. There is a switch which allows users to toggle them all on and off via software.

-- echo 511 \&gt; /sys/class/gpio/export
+- `echo 511 > /sys/class/gpio/export`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio511/direction
+- `echo "out" > /sys/class/gpio/gpio511/direction`
-- echo 0 \&gt; /sys/class/gpio/gpio511/value # turn off
+- `echo 0 > /sys/class/gpio/gpio511/value # turn off`
-- echo 1 \&gt; /sys/class/gpio/gpio511/value # turn on
+- `echo 1 > /sys/class/gpio/gpio511/value # turn on`

 ## Cellular via mPCIe card

 We are working on identifying and documenting cards known to work out of the box on the board.
 If you plan on adding LTE capability to the device, we suggest the Quectel EC20EA-MINIPCIE: the card is known to work out of the box, hence only APN configuration is required.
-On ResinOS (2.0.0+) you do so by adding a NetworkManager profile in the boot partition under the &quot;system-connections&quot; folder.
+On ResinOS (2.0.0+) you do so by adding a NetworkManager profile in the boot partition under the "system-connections" folder.
 You can find more info about this on our docs at:[https://docs.resin.io/deployment/network/2.0.0/#cellular-modem-setup](https://docs.resin.io/deployment/network/2.0.0/#cellular-modem-setup).

 ![Fin bottom with mPCIe modem](https://github.com/resin-io/balena-fin/raw/master/documentation/manual/pictures/fin_bottom_modem.jpg)

 Disabling RF activity on mPCIe radio cards

-- echo 508 \&gt; /sys/class/gpio/export
+- `echo 508 > /sys/class/gpio/export`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio508/direction
+- `echo "out" > /sys/class/gpio/gpio508/direction`
-- echo 1 \&gt; /sys/class/gpio/gpio508/value # mPCIe on
+- `echo 1 > /sys/class/gpio/gpio508/value # mPCIe on`
-- echo 0 \&gt; /sys/class/gpio/gpio508/value # mPCIe off
+- `echo 0 > /sys/class/gpio/gpio508/value # mPCIe off`

 Disabling HDMI

-- echo 507 \&gt; /sys/class/gpio/export
+- `echo 507 > /sys/class/gpio/export`
-- echo &quot;out&quot; \&gt; /sys/class/gpio/gpio507/direction
+- `echo "out" > /sys/class/gpio/gpio507/direction`
-- echo 1 \&gt; /sys/class/gpio/gpio507/value # HDMI off
+- `echo 1 > /sys/class/gpio/gpio507/value # HDMI off`
-- echo 0 \&gt; /sys/class/gpio/gpio507/value # HDMI on
+- `echo 0 > /sys/class/gpio/gpio507/value # HDMI on`

 ## Power saving